3 Big Digital Mistakes Nonprofits Should AvoidBy The A Group

 Whether your nonprofit is capitalizing on marketing via its website, social media, or digital ads, it’s important to keep in mind that simply “utilizing” digital marketing tactics doesn’t mean you’ve got a strategy in place, or even that the tactics are doing you any good.
-This day and age, it’s relatively simple to deploy marketing tactics without thinking about it because so much can happen at the push of a button, but the end result is often not much.
+It’s relatively simple to deploy marketing tactics because so much can happen at the push of a button, but the end result is often not much.

 While there are dozens of digital mistakes we see being made all the time, we want to talk about three big “no-no’s” your nonprofit or ministry should avoid.